EU leaders divided over new climate goals for 2030

 BRUSSELS (AP) — European Union leaders remain divided about a more ambitious target for cutting greenhouse gas emissions and will not reach an agreement at their summit starting Thursday.

-According to a draft of the meeting's findings seen by The Associated Press, leaders will at this summit only start discussing the proposal to reduce emissions by at least 55% by 2030, as put forward by the EU's executive Commission.
+According to a draft of the meeting's findings seen by The Associated Press, leaders will at this summit only start discussing a proposal to reduce emissions by at least 55% by 2030 compared to 1990 levels, as put forward by European Commission, the bloc's executive arm.

+The proposal compares with the current target of a 40% reduction by 2030.

 The goal is to reach an agreement in December ahead of the adoption of the first ever European climate law.

-In proposing a reduction target of at least 55% by 2030 compared with the current target of 40%, EU commission President Ursula von der Leyen predicted in September that the new target would be “too much for some and not enough for others."
+In proposing a reduction target of at least 55% by 2030, EU commission President Ursula von der Leyen predicted in September that the new target would be “too much for some and not enough for others."

+So far the cuts have been slightly more than 20% over the past 30 years.
+Reducing emissions by another 20% or even 35% within the next decade poses a big challenge to many countries.

-Supported by Germany, Von der Leyen’s revised target needs to be endorsed by the 27 EU countrie to make it legally binding.
+Supported by Germany, Von der Leyen’s revised target needs to be endorsed by the 27 EU member states in order to make it legally binding.
 On Wednesday, a group of 11 countries including Denmark, Estonia, Finland, France, Ireland, Latvia, Luxembourg, the Netherlands, Portugal, Spain and Sweden embraced her ambition in a joint statement published ahead of the summit in Brussels.

 “Let us, as a Union, deliver a strong and credible response to the climate crisis and increase our 2030 climate target to at least 55%, leading to climate neutrality by 2050," they said in the statement.